 A WARNING Only a qualified electrician is allowed to repair the electric system.
-NOTICE If performed incorrectly, retrofits or alterations may cause damage to the boat's structures, expose it to galvanization or spontaneous corrosion, or endanger safety.
+NOTICE If performed incorrectly, retrofits or alterations may cause damage to the boat's safety.
 Only use cleaning agents, surface treatments, and paints that are compatible with the materials of your boat.
-Consult an authorized dealer before you make any new electrical